Jewish Anti-Fascist Committee: Persecution

 Towards the end and immediately after the war, the JAC became involved in documenting the Holocaust.
-This ran contrary to the official Soviet policy to present it as atrocities against all Soviet citizens, not acknowledging the specific genocide of the Jews.
+This ran contrary to the official Soviet policy to emphasize the atrocities against all Soviet citizens, and not the specific genocide of the Jews.

 Committee members had international contacts especially in the US at the outset of the Cold War and this may have contributed to them later being accused of treason and espionage.